Stefanie-A/user-manager/README.md

 #User Management App

-A Python-based user management application that simplifies user registration, regex for email format validation and backsup users in the database.
+A flask api that allows us to create, fetch, update and delete users in an SQLite database.

 ## Table of Contents